 - Continue cooking for 1 1/2 hours more, basting every 15 minutes until potatoes are done and lamb is medium rare.

-The 3 long ropes braided together in this bread symbolize the Holy Trinity: Father, Son, and Holy Spirit.
+The 3 long ropes braided together in this Greek Easter recipe symbolize the Holy Trinity: Father, Son, and Holy Spirit.
 Likewise the colored eggs placed inside symbolize new life through Christ’s sacrifice.
 The bread is often sprinkled with slivered almonds as I have done here.
-Similarly, variations include sprinkling the bread with sesame seeds or making designs with leftover dough.
+Similarly, Easter recipe variations include sprinkling the bread with sesame seeds or making designs with leftover dough.

 - cup milk

 - 21/2 teaspoons yeast

 - 3/4 cup sugar